Acceptable behaviour contracts

-An acceptable behaviour contract (ABC) is a written agreement between a person who has been involved in antisocial behaviour and one or more agencies whose role it is to prevent such behaviour from occurring again.
-ABCs are a voluntary measure – they are not legally binding – and can be used in a wide variety of circumstances.
+An acceptable behaviour contract (ABC) is a written agreement between a person who has been involved in antisocial behaviour and one or more agencies whose role it is to prevent such behaviour from happening again.
+ABCs are a voluntary measure, they are not legally binding, and can be used in a wide variety of circumstances.

 An ABC is a means of encouraging young people, their parents and adults to take responsibility for their unacceptable behaviour.
-ABCs are not designed to replace ASBOs but to intervene early in cases to prevent the need for legal action.
+ABCs are not designed to replace anti-social behaviour order (ASBOs) but to intervene early in cases to prevent the need for legal action.
 If the behaviour is persistent and serious, legal action (such as an ASBO) might be considered.

 ABCs are designed to be used mainly with young people but can be used for anyone who is willing to work together with agencies to change their behaviour.

-What types of behaviour can ABCs be used to address?
+Types of behaviour ABCs can be used to address

 A wide range of behaviour can be classed as ‘antisocial’, including, but not restricted to: